sebas-ib/surf-vision/README.md

 }
 ```

-To add a spot, add the its relative file path to the `spot_files` dictionary.
-(Note: the csv data file has to be of the same format as the default spots)
+To add a spot, add its relative file path to the `spot_files` dictionary.
+(Note: The CSV data file has to be of the same format as the default spots)

 ### Example Commands